smartinternz02/SI-GuidedProject-713003-1706137475/README.md

 ## Business Impact

-Addressing these problems will result in:
+Addressing these problems will result in the following:

 - Improved user satisfaction and trust.
 - Cost savings and faster development cycles.